Topfreedom: Sweden

 In Sweden, toplessness is not explicitly illegal.
-The law usually applied to cases of nudity is about disorderly conduct (förargelseväckande beteende) – it does not say anything about how undressed one can be, so it's a matter of legal tradition, although there is a law against gender discrimination.
+The law usually applied to cases of nudity is about disorderly conduct (förargelseväckande beteende) – it does not say anything about how undressed one can be, so it is a matter of legal tradition, although there is a law against gender discrimination.
 However, private or public establishments are permitted to establish dress codes which may require women to wear tops, and deny access or remove individuals who breach these standards.
 In September 2007, the "Bara Bröst" group (a pun meaning both "Only Breasts" and "Bare Breasts") appeared to promote topless equality in these semi-public facilities.
 The group staged several events in public swim baths in September and October 2007, starting in Uppsala from which they were evicted several times, before succeeding in Sundsvall.

 The group scored a victory in June 2009 when the Malmö city's sports and recreation committee approved new rules that, while requiring everybody to wear bathing suits at indoor public swimming pools, did not require women to cover their breasts.
 "We don't define what bathing suits men should wear so it doesn't make much sense to do it for women.
 And besides, it's not unusual for men to have large breasts that resemble women's breasts", said a council spokesman.